-INTEGRATED RURAL FIRE MANAGEMENT SYSTEM (SGIFR)
+INTEGRATED WILDLAND FIRE MANAGEMENT SYSTEM (SGIFR)

 The Integrated Rural Fire Management System (SGIFR) is based on two pillars of action that the Independent Technical Committees consider key to reducing the impact of rural fires.
 These two pillars, Rural Fire Management (RFM) and Rural Fire Protection (RFP), are a significant difference in relation to the previous plan, in force between 2006 and 2018.
 The pillars are underpinned by the professionalisation of the specialisation and by integrated coordination, where conservation and forest planning are key to the success of the system, given its role in building a sustainable rural landscape.